Meet Our Team

 Logan Williams (Postpartum Doula) is a DONA trained postpartum doula working diligently toward her certification.

-She has a degree in Broadcast Communication from Lynchburg College in Virgina, but realized she had a knack for helping with babies and families at an early age and became an experienced and sought after nanny.
+She has a degree in Broadcast Communication from Lynchburg College in Virginia, but realized she had a knack for helping with babies and families at an early age.
 She grew up on the coast of Virginia near the Chesapeake Bay, and now lives in a cute little house in Chapel Hill.
 In her spare time she enjoys pilates, hanging out with friends and family and sailing whenever she gets the chance.